SharePoint/sp-dev-docs/docs/solution-guidance/portal-performance.md

 <a name="bk_clientBrowser"> </a>

-### Client browser
+### Use a modern client browser

 The client browser can have a significant impact on the performance of the client-side web application in terms of actual performance and available functionality.

 In general, you should target the most up-to-date version of modern browsers that are compatible with your desktop operating system.

 It is common for a large enterprise to have at least one web-based Line-of-Business (LOB) application that still requires the use of a legacy browser.
 However, that constraint should not hinder the forward progress of new web applications.
 Design new client-side web applications to take advantage of the improved performance and functionality of modern browsers.

 When dealing with a legacy browser constraint:

 - Treat legacy browser requirements as exceptions; analyze the total cost of resolving the exception.
 - Degrade/disable modern functionality in the new application when a legacy browser is detected at run-time.